Marvin-Dziedzina/chicken-messenger/mailbox/README.md

-# mailBox
+# Chicken mailBox

 The mailBox is a rest API for the chicken messenger.
-This software should be placed on an external server somewhere apart from you.
-The IP address and a user address will be used to route the messages to a specific user.
+This software should be deployed on an server or an computer that is always connected to the internet.

 Requirements for v1.0.0
 * Send encrypted messages from an account to other mailBoxes
 * Receive encrypted messages from other mailBoxes
 * Send the received messages to the associated account
-* Create new user accounts (You need a password for this but you have the option to make the mailBox an open mailBox)
-* Create subadresses that link to your address

 Data:
 * Message Data
     * user_hash
-    * text
+    * encrypted message

 Database:
-* Users
-    * user_name
-    * user_hash
-    * user_password_hash

 * Messages
     * user_hash
         * messages